TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 > Works with NB-IoT and LTE-M

 This tutorial gives you step by step instructions on how to get started with your FiPy dev-kit.
-You will learn how to program your dev-kit and send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.
+You will learn how to program your dev-kit and send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) network.

 You will learn how to: